BioBoost/course_programming_from_base_to_ace/docs/25-getters-setters-properties/README.md

 ```

 ::: tip 🥙 prop
-You can generate the shown code snippet in Visual Studio by typing `prop` and pressing TAB twice.
+You can generate the shown code snippet in Visual Studio by typing `prop` and pressing the `TAB` key twice.
 :::

 So this would result in the `Point` class shown below: